-Famous for a Time celebrates Canadian athletes and sporting history.
+Celebrating Canadian athletes and sporting history.

 The cultural impact of sport on a nation is not slight.
-Famous for a Time explores a number of important, if not well remembered Canadian athletes and the sports they played to help explain the nation’s complicated history, sporting and otherwise.
+Famous for a Time explores a number of important, if not well remembered, Canadian athletes and the sports they played to help explain the nation’s complicated history, sporting and otherwise.
 It is an exploration that reveals the socio-cultural trends that have shaped Canada since Confederation.

 Through the prism of some exceptional athletes, the prevailing attitudes of many Canadians about class, race, masculinity, femininity, and national identity are laid bare.
 Here, from the sidelines, we learn how these attitudes have changed — or not, as the case may be — over time.